Unified Gaussian Primitives for Scene Representation and Rendering

-Similar to Monte Carlo rendering of exponential volumes, to efficiently solve \autoref{eq:rte} in a heterogeneous scene composed of our Gaussian primitives, a Monte Carlo renderer needs to support two core operations: \emph{sampling the free-flight distribution} and \emph{evaluating the transmittance}.
+Our representation is designed to integrate seamlessly into Monte Carlo rendering pipelines.
+Just as our Gaussian primitive resembles a triangle, we can also draw parallels between our volumetric path tracer and a standard surface path tracer, as shown in \autoref{tab:highlevel}.
+Both follow the standard path-tracing skeleton with next event estimation (NEE); only the highlighted operations differ.

+The first set of differences is to replace deterministic visibility sampling/tests with their stochastic variants.
+As prefaced in \autoref{subsec:vol_light_transport}, the two necessary operations are \emph{free-flight distribution sampling} and \emph{transmittance evaluation}.
 As both operations involve traversing the scene along a ray, we utilize the bounding shapes of primitives to build a \emph{kd-tree} acceleration structure.
 In the following, we describe efficient techniques for both operations using the kd-tree.
 Specifically, our sampling technique relies on the non-overlapping spatial subdivision by the kd-tree, which is why we do not use a bounding volume hierarchy that can produce overlapping nodes.